-Today’s DBAs are compelled to rise above the quantitative nature of their role to a more qualitative outlook at how database expertise can help the overall business, and the market demand in this sense will continue to grow in time.
+Today’s DBAs are compelled to rise above the quantitative nature of their role to a more qualitative outlook at how database expertise can help the overall business, and the market demand in this sense will continue to rise.

 As automation has brought an end to numerous of the repetitive tasks that DBAs were once responsible for, modern DBAs need to focus on learning how to become true advisors of the business.